openwashdata/saniabidjan/README.md

 <!-- badges: end -->

-The goal of saniabidjan is to …
+The goal of saniabidjan is to provide survey data about the behavior and practices of managing sanitation facilties in two low-income areas of Abidjan, Cote d’Ivoire.

 ## Installation